-Anti-bullying Policy
+Anti-bullying Policy1

 In accordance with the aims of King's High School and its Behavioural Policy, the basis of pastoral care at King's High is that every student's wellbeing is of paramount importance.
 We are committed to creating a school community where every individual is valued and can learn and develop in a secure and caring atmosphere.
-Our aims and pledges (written in partnership with our Student School Council) state that we will 'be inclusive and supportive of all people in the school community'.
+Our aims and pledges (written in partnership with our student School Council) state that we will 'be inclusive and supportive of all people in the school community'.
 We actively promote values of respect and equality and work to ensure that difference and diversity is celebrated across the whole school community.
-We want to enable our students to become responsible citizens and to prepare them for life in the 21st century.
+We want to enable our students to become responsible citizens and ensure they are future-ready.
 Our values reflect those that will be expected of our students by society when they leave school and enter the world of work or further study.